 Under § 827.03(2)(c), Fla.
 Stat., the crime of child abuse requires proof of:

-- intentionally inflicted physical or mental injury upon a child;
+- intentionally inflicting physical or mental injury upon a child;

-- committed an intentional act that could reasonably be expected to result in physical or mental injury to a child;
+- committing an intentional act that could reasonably be expected to result in physical or mental injury to a child; or

-- actively encouraged another person to commit an act that resulted in or could reasonably have been expected to result in physical or mental injury to the child.
+- actively encouraging another person to commit an act that resulted in or could reasonably have been expected to result in physical or mental injury to the child.

-Under Florida law, it is NOT a crime for a parent or a person who is acting in place of a parent to impose reasonable physical discipline on a child for misbehavior under the circumstances even though physical injury resulted from the discipline.
+Under Florida law, it is NOT a crime for a parent or a person acting in place of a parent to impose reasonable physical discipline on a child for misbehavior even though physical injury resulted from the discipline.

 Attorney for Child Abuse in Pasco County, FL

-At the Sammis Law Firm, our attorneys are familiar with the tactics used by the Child Protective Investigation Section of the Pasco County Sheriff’s Office and the Florida Department of Children and Families (DCF).
+At Sammis Law Firm, our attorneys are familiar with the tactics used by the Child Protective Investigation (CPI) Section of the Pasco County Sheriff’s Office and the Florida Department of Children and Families (DCF).